The Photograph Shows Issa Rae Like You've Never Seen Her Before

 That's why Rae was genuinely surprised when writer and director Stella Meghie scouted her to play the textured lead role in the romantic drama The Photograph.
 In the film, Rae plays a New York City career woman named Mae Morton, who is carrying a lasting suspicion about romance due to the pain of her past.
 When Mae's cynical heart softens after a chance run-in with dreamy journalist Michael Block (LaKeith Stanfield), our protagonist has to work through her dark family trauma to build a bright new future.

-Rae spoke about The Photograph in conversation with Meghie and writer Roxane Gay (Bad Feminist, Hunger) at Harlem's nonprofit cultural community center 92Y.
-"I saw that it was a love story — a Black love story — and was immediately like 'Oh, what best friend does she want me to play?'"
+Rae spoke about The Photograph in conversation with Meghie and writer Roxane Gay (Bad Feminist, Hunger) at Harlem's nonprofit cultural community centre 92Y.
+"I saw that it was a love story — a black love story — and was immediately like 'Oh, what best friend does she want me to play?'"
 Rae said onstage.
-"It was an honor that [Stella] was thinking of me for the lead.
+"It was an honour that [Stella] was thinking of me for the lead.
 The idea of playing someone who, as a little girl watching films growing up, I never imagined I could play was a treat for me."

 To bring Mae to life, Rae had to switch gears and tap into her personal struggles to properly inhabit the character.
 "I did share a lot in common with Mae," she revealed.
 "The lack of vulnerability, feeling like you're not necessarily good at love..."